 Opening the Facebook page has allowed me to gain some experience with paid ads.
 Again, nothing terribly extensive, but I have promoted several specific posts as well as the page itself.
 I have set a time period for which I want the page/post advertised, and I watch engagement go up.
 It has led to a lot of interest in the page, and it pulls from a lot of the same audience as the ‘Wicked on Broadway’ and ‘Wicked on Tour’ pages that I also run.

 Upon moving to New York City and beginning work at Broadway Across America, I no longer update this website.
 I think it is best to leave the fan blogging in the past as a young professional who occasionally finds himself working on touring engagements of the show, at least for now.
-But this website will always be what I credit with starting the whole journey.
+But over a decade and 1.5 million hits later, this website will always be what I credit with starting the whole journey.

 Below are a few examples of the content that has been posted on Flying High’s Facebook page.
 My goal with Facebook has been not to post too often so as to not put people off, but to post enough to keep fans engaged and interested in the goings on in the world of Wicked.
 Wicked as a show is in a unique situation, because the longer it runs, the greater the number of fans.
 And those fans are often young, and very enthusiastic.
 I like to highlight current cast members that people have seen recently.
 There are many young fans who were born after the show opened already.
 I try to keep it fun, light, and interesting.
 Memes, important moments, anniversaries, pop culture references, understudy/standby debuts, and just generally fun pictures posted by cast/crew members are what I focus on on Facebook.